Epidemic "momentum" and a conservation law for infectious disease dynamics

+In the framework of the \RE we can define the quantity that, together with susceptible fraction $X$, yields the phase plane equation \labelcref{eq:dYdx} generically.

-Epidemic momentum is not directly observable, but using the \RE \groupref{eq:re}, we can calculate momentum from observed incidence. \hypertarget{tmp:gi}{} In the \RE, dependence on age of infection $\aoi$ is represented by the generation interval distribution, \ie the probability density, $g(\aoi)$, of the infection age at which a potential transmission might occur, ignoring depletion of susceptibles.
+\hypertarget{tmp:gi}{} In the \RE, dependence on infection age $\aoi$ is represented by the generation interval distribution, \ie the probability density, $g(\aoi)$, of the infection age at which a potential transmission might occur, ignoring depletion of susceptibles.
 Consequently, an infected individual's expected ``reproductive output'' after infection age $\aoi$, ignoring depletion of susceptibles, is

-(see \methsecref{app:proof.Y.is.epimom}).
-Given an assumed or estimated generation interval distribution, and an observed incidence curve, either of \cref{eq:re.Y} or \labelcref{eq:re.Y.g} allows us to compute the epidemic momentum throughout time.
+We refer to $\Ra$ as\footnote{The reduced reproduction number $\Ra$ is closely related to Fisher's reproductive value (see \eg \citeref[\S8.1]{KeyfCasw2005}).
+Unlike the reproductive value, the reduced reproduction number is not discounted for an exponentially growing population, but is normalized to an individual's potential total output.} the \term{reduced reproduction number} at infection age $\aoi$.
+The notation $\Ra$ is chosen so that $\aoi=0$ corresponds to the basic reproduction number $\Rn$.
+The fraction of an individual's potential reproductive output that is expected to occur after infection age $\aoi$ is $\frac{\Ra}{\Rn}$, which does not depend on $\Rn$, but we write it as $\frac{\Ra}{\Rn}$ to emphasize its meaning.

+The reduced reproduction number $\Ra$ quantifies the potential for future transmission events to be caused by individuals who are currently (at time $\tau$) of infection age $\aoi$, \ie by individuals who were infected at time $\tau-\aoi$.
+Therefore, the total potential for future transmission by all currently infected individuals is

+For the SIR and SEIR models, we show in \appref[re-to-seir-momentum]{app:re.to.seir} that $Y$ as defined by \cref{eq:re.Y} is exactly the total prevalence of infection.
+The reason that $Y$ reduces to prevalence in these special cases is that they unrealistically assume constant infectiousness throughout an exponentially distributed infectious period, \ie the SIR and SEIR models assume that the rate at which infectious individuals transmit to others does not depend on how long they have been infectious.